 Documentation Accountability Potential Litigation

 Such duties require certifiers to maintain rigorous oversight and exercise professional judgment, reinforcing the importance of their role in safeguarding project integrity and financial accountability.
+The legal consequences of failing to meet these responsibilities can be severe, ranging from personal liability for negligent misstatements to exposure to fraud claims when certifications are knowingly false or misleading.

-Potential Risks and Liabilities in Certification
+What Risks and Liabilities Arise From Certification Errors?

 Given the critical nature of certification in pay applications, certifying parties face a range of potential risks and liabilities arising from errors, omissions, or intentional misrepresentations.
 Effective risk assessment is essential to mitigate liability exposure.
 Key areas of concern include: